Razke/p04-displaylist/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 <img src="https://i.imgur.com/MbKzkRx.jpg" width="325" height="600">  |  <img src="https://i.imgur.com/4WF1Dpv.jpg" width="325" height="600">  |  <img src="https://i.imgur.com/Rl6539B.jpg" width="325" height="600">

+This project is about combining various ideas and skills we’ve been practicing throughout the course.
+They include:
+* Designing an app experience to achieve a certain goal
+* Creating new activities
+* Using explicit Intents to link between activities in your app
+* Using OnClickListeners to add behavior to buttons using Java code.
+* Creating your own Custom Class
+* Looping through an ArrayList
+* Populating a ListView or GridView with an ArrayAdapter

 ## Resources used in this project